gravitl/netmaker-docs/ui-reference.rst

 UI Branding
 =============

-Netmaker UI allows resellers to whitelabel and customize branding by building a custom docker image with the following environment variables set:
+Netmaker UI allows resellers to whitelabel and customize branding by building a custom docker image with the below environment variables set.

+Open the `Dockerfile.standalone` file and set the following environment variables:

 (1) **VITE_PRODUCT_NAME:** The name of the product.
 This is the name that will appear in the UI.
 (2) **VITE_TENANT_LOGO_DARK_URL:** Logo to be used in dark mode.